MestreMoniz/JetBot-Sensor-Fault-Detection-and-Obstacle-Avoidance-for-Robust-Navigation/README.md

-# JetBot-Sensor-Fault-Detection-and-Obstacle-Avoidance-for-Robust-Navigation
+# JetBot: Sensor Fault Detection and Obstacle Avoidance for Robust Navigation

 ![JetBot Project Image](images/jetbot_project.png)

-Intelligent JetBot navigation with sensor fault detection (Kalman filter) and robust obstacle avoidance.
+This project presents an intelligent navigation system for the JetBot robot, featuring robust sensor fault detection and advanced obstacle avoidance.

-Features PI controller for trajectory tracking, Kanayama controller for final position, and optimized path planning.
+Sensor fault detection is implemented using an Extended Kalman Filter (EKF), which effectively filters noisy sensor data and detects anomalies to ensure reliable navigation.

 ![Kalman Filter Diagram](images/kalman_filter.png)

-The Extended Kalman Filter (EKF) is used in this project for robust sensor fault detection.
-It helps in filtering noisy sensor data and detecting anomalies to ensure reliable operation of the JetBot’s navigation system.
+The navigation control includes a PI controller for trajectory tracking and a Kanayama controller to guide the JetBot to specific target positions after obstacle circumvention.
+Additionally, optimized path planning techniques are employed to enhance obstacle avoidance performance.

 ## Project Structure